-The bilingual web page for the Canadian Museum of Civilization in Ottawa provides links to its galleries, temporary exhibits, and publications.
+The bilingual web page for the Canadian Museum of History in Ottawa provides links to its galleries, temporary exhibits, and publications.

 “This is an active version of the reproduction of the International Phonetic Alphabet.
 The chart is split into its seven sections, staying typographically close to the familiar layout.
 However, these sections sport clickable symbols, each symbol linking to a canonical rendition of the sound.”

 “The Society of Ethnobiology is a nonprofit professional organization dedicated to the interdisciplinary study of the relationships of plants and animals with human cultures worldwide.
 Topics include but are not limited to paleoethnobotany, zooarchaeology, ethnobotany, ethnozoology, and other related areas in anthropology and biology.
 The Society hosts an annual conference and oversees publication of the Journal of Ethnobiology, a semi-annual professional journal.”

 “For two decades, the International Society of Ethnobiology (ISE) has actively promoted and supported the inextricable linkages between biological and cultural diversity and the vital role of Indigenous and local peoples in stewardship of biological diversity and cultural heritage, which includes recognition of land and resource rights, as well as rights and responsibilities over tangible and intangible cultural and intellectual properties.”

 Interested in an anthropology degree but not sure how it will enhance your career options?
 Read the following book, available from the AU library.

 Careers in Anthropology: What an Anthropology Degree Can Do For You by Richard Stephens (GN 41.8 S835 2002) [check book status]